sachith-gunasekara/ngram-doc-classifier/README.md

                       Maximum character n-grams per language profile (default:
                       300)
   --ngrams            <int>
-                      Character n-grams to use for language profiles (default:
+                      N-grams to use for language profiles (default:
                       3)
+  --ngram-method      <str>
+                      Method to use for creating n-gram profiles: Split sentences or not. (default: normal) --ngram-token       <str>
-  --train-data        <file_path>
+                      Token to be considered when creating ngram profiles --train-data        <file_path>
                       Path to training data (default:
                       ./data/wili-2018/x_train.txt)